MahmoodAbdali79/Portfolio/about.md

 ### Face Anti-spoofing
 Jul 2021 - Dec 2021
 - Developed a deep learning model for face anti-spoofing that analyzed facial features.
 The model is available on [GitHub](https://github.com/MahmoodAbdali79/Face-anti-spoofing).
+- Evaluated from the business side by A/B testing. [read more](https://mahmoodabdali79.github.io/2024/01/04/ABtest1.html)
 - Technologies used: Python, TensorFlow